martin-brajer/card-assembler/README.md

 ## Installation

-Copy `CardAssembler.py` file into your Gimp plug-in folder: `<user>/AppData/Roaming/GIMP/<version>/plug-ins/`.
+Copy `card-assembler.py` file into your Gimp plug-in folder: `<user>/AppData/Roaming/GIMP/<version>/plug-ins/`.
 Then you can find the plug-in in Gimp menu bar as `Card Assembler`.

-Data folder `CardAssembler_Data` can be renamed and located anywhere.
+Data folder `cardassembler_data` can be renamed and located anywhere.
 When you run the plug-in, Gimp will ask you for its location.
-In this folder, the main script will look for the suplemental script (CardAssembler_Definitions.py) and blueprints (*.xml).
+In this folder, the main script will look for the supplemental script `cardassembler_definitions.py` and blueprints `*.xml`.